Dental accidents and injuries happen. Here’s what to do if you’re experiencing a dental emergency.

 If one thing is certain, it’s that accidents happen, and sometimes those accidents lead to injuries.

 For injuries such as a rolled ankle or bad laceration, it’s usually easy for most people to tell when medical help is needed.
 However, dental injuries can be a little bit trickier to recognize and understand.
-This often results in people either seeking emergency help when it isn’t needed or waiting too long to seek help, resulting in an even more serious health condition.
+This often results in people waiting too long to seek help, resulting in an even more serious dental condition, not to mention going through a lot of unnecessary pain!

 Here are a few common dental emergencies and what you should do if you’re going through one of them yourself.